 One caveat: you need to be under 220 pounds.

 I’m giving this one mixed reviews.
 You’ll want to go over it with a wrench and tighten everything.
 It has a bad habit of developing loose pedals and the such like when you first get it.
 And, at only 85 pounds, it isn’t naturally as stable as some of the other bikes we have reviews.

 However, it is one of the shortest indoor bikes on the market.
 So for those 5′ ladies who have been looking for a version that they can fit on, the SF-B1001 is a life saver.

 My recommendation is to spend the extra money and upgrade to the Weslo or the nicer Sunny model — unless you are a petite, lightweight, lady.
 In that case, enjoy your savings and get the workout of your life with this entry-level stationary fitness bike.

 I mean, for the price, you will rapidly pay yourself back working at home instead of paying for those workout classes!

 Flywheel – The Flywheel is the heart of this device.
 It helps simulate the unique rolling resistance that you can only get when riding on the road.
 The heavier the flywheel, the more realistic the road feel and the better the workout.

-Pedals – Some of these bicycles come with “clip-less” pedals which use a special adapter that allow you to clip in to them using specially designed shoes.
-Most of these brands also have a flat pedal surface on the opposite side for athletes who don’t want to use these special adapters.
+Pedals – Some of these bicycles come with “clip-less” pedals which use a special adapter that allow you to clip into them using specially designed shoes.
+Most of these brands also have a flat pedal surface on the opposite side for athletes who don’t want to use these particular adapters.

 I don’t want to malign any company.
 So if you’ve had an excellent experience with any of these models, I would love to have you leave a comment below.